devhausleipzigacademy/ccl-lessons/firestack/tdd.md

   behind it?
 - Why is it impossible to proof that a program doesn't have any bugs using tests?
 - Name some benefits and drawbacks of using Test Driven Development

+## Exercise

+- Add integration tests for the Backend and Database using Cypress
+- Develop a Frontend for your API following a Test Driven Methodology